 A short, gentle massage increases blood flow and relaxes the muscle, aiding in recovery.
 A long or intense massage can put unnecessary strain on the muscle, increasing the stress it’s holding and even causing injury.

 They are designed to give you a relatively deep massage in a specific area, so it follows that it is better to use them for shorter periods of time.

 Summary: A 15-minute targeted massage is enough to relieve stress and tension, and promote healing while being short enough to avoid further stress or injury.

 How Often Should You Use a Neck Massager?

 A good neck massager is meant for short to medium sessions of use.
 However, this really depends on the fact that the massager that you’re buying should deliver adequate pressure.
 While too much pressure may irritate the surrounding tissues, you may need to avoid too much friction as it may cause redness.
 Neck massagers are designed to be used by two hands, however, this may vary from neck massagers to neck massagers.
 Always consult your doctor before using a neck massager.

 What Should You Look Out For in a Neck Massager?
 A neck massager should be powerful but not too strong.
 It should also be lightweight and designed to provide a good grip.
-If it doesn’t provide good grip, it will not deliver the required pressure and it may lead to cramps in the hand.
+If it doesn’t provide a good grip, it will not deliver the required pressure and it may lead to cramps in the hand.
 Many neck massagers offer variable settings that make them very useful.
-Many are also quite durable and well made to last for long and deliver maximum results.
+Many are also quite durable and well-made to last for a long and deliver maximum results.
 Also, it’s necessary to keep in mind that there are many neck massagers available in the market that are priced rather high.
 So, it’s highly advisable to choose one that is not very expensive.